 © Christine Matthews / Wikimedia Commons

 Thanks to the central location of the ice sculpting festival in London, it’s easy to get to from across the city.
 Our hotel, the Radisson Blu Edwardian Berkshire Hotel is a great choice if you’re looking for comfortable rooms and a convenient location for your trip.
-The ice sculpting festival in London provides world class exhibits, and you know that with Radisson Blu you can rely on a cozy place to warm up after a day of exploring in the cold!
+The Radisson Blu Edwardian, New providence Wharf in Canary Wharf also offers an ideal location.
+The ice sculpting festival in London provides world class exhibits, and you know that with Radisson Blu you can rely on a cozy and stylish place to warm up after a day of exploring in the cold!

 3. Moscow Ice Festival